 Wire wrapped briolettes can be incorporated into such a variety of designs.
 Here are just a few examples of what you can create with them.
 Some of these designs are jewellery making projects from our Make The Look category.
 Click on the links for more information on how to make these designs.

 To make this design you simply need to attach your wire wrapped gemstone briolette to a chain using a jump ring.
-For step by step instructions on how to open and close a jump ring for best results click here.

 For this project we have wore wrapped three Rhodolite Garnet Faceted Teardrop Briolette Beads to sit with on of our sterling silver cherry blossom charms.
-For step by step instructions on how to make this look click here.

 If you have any further questions, feel free to call our friendly team who will be more than happy to give you some advice through Facebook, Twitter, Email or simply calling us on 01872 573888 8.30am-4.30pm.